 A Day in the Life in the Johns Hopkins Emergency Medicine Residency Program

-From training and caring for patients to celebrating a special bond with a diverse team, find out what life is like as a resident with the Johns Hopkins Department of Emergency Medicine in this video.
+From training to care for patients to celebrating a special bond with a diverse team, find out what life is like as a resident in the Johns Hopkins Department of Emergency Medicine.

 A Dynamic Residency Program

-Johns Hopkins offers one of the most dynamic emergency medicine residency programs in the U.S. Watch the video and learn why.
+Johns Hopkins offers one of the most dynamic emergency medicine residency programs in the U.S. Watch the video to learn why.